 Fall in love and have kids.
 For many this is the ultimate goal in life.
 I’d love for it to be part of my future too.

-These types of goal are big for me.
+These types of goals are big for me.
 I want my life to be full to the brim with new and exciting experiences.
-These are the types of goal that highlight your bucket-list priorities.
+They might also become bucket-list priorities!

 63. Get a Tattoo